mokunet

 ISO 15489-1

 Defines how digital records keep their authenticity, reliability, integrity, and usability across systems.
-It governs how data moves through the platform's multi-database architecture — from creation through synchronization, access control, and long-term retention.
+It governs how records move and are kept — from creation through syncing, access control, and long-term retention — so they stay trustworthy wherever they are stored.

 Service life planning